Sabeniano/AO-Api-Prototype-Project/README.md

   <a href="#getting-started">Getting Started</a> •
   <a href="#api-userguide">API Userguide</a> •
   <a href="#api-endpoints">API Endpoints</a> •
-  <a href="#credits">Credits</a> •
   <a href="#authors">Authors</a>
 </p>

 ## About
 This document provides simple information regarding our API.

-AO API was first started in April 2018 by Balen, Mikkel and Jason, and is a collaborative project made with learning as its main purpose.
+AO API was first started in April 2018 by BalenD, Mikkel and Jason, and is a collaborative project made with learning as its main purpose.

-The API is made mainly to serve both our web page and software, and will allow you to send and retrieve data.
-The API is a RESTful API and uses -!- for user authentication.

 ___This project is mainly made for us to gain knowlegde in the various technologies, while also being effective in best practices.___

 ## Getting Started
-To clone and run the API, you'll need [Git](https://git-scm.com), [Node.js](https://nodejs.org/en/download/), any editor [Visual Code](https://code.visualstudio.com/) and [MongoDB](https://www.mongodb.com/) installed on your computer.
+To clone and run the API, you'll need [Node.js](https://nodejs.org/en/download/) and [MongoDB](https://www.mongodb.com/) installed on your computer.

 From your command line: